caseywhorton/electric-weather/README.md

 </p>

-# ETL

-Extract transform and load.
+# Extract Transform and Load (ETL)

-1. Get data from API (source data), save to S3 (lambda)
-2. Preprocess files on S3 into raw data
-3. Preprocess raw data on S3 and split into train and test data
+The ETL process for this project unfolds across several AWS services.
+We source data from two publicly available sites, using API requests to gather the raw data and save in Amazon S3.
+From there, a series of Lambda functions process the data into the format needed for further analysis or model training.
+See the diagram below for more details:

+TO DO: clip and share an image of the ETL process.

-# AWS Services and Tools
+# AWS Services

+This is a description of the AWS services used in the project.

 + AWS S3: Storage for data.
 + AWS SNS: Subscription services